-OMA requires the agenda to "specif[y] the nature of the business to be discussed."
+OMA requires the agenda to specify the nature of the business to be discussed.
 The R.I.
-Supreme Court has interpreted this to mean the agenda must provide reasonably specific notice to the public, so that agenda items that merely say, for example, "Old Business" or "Reports" are improper.
+Supreme Court has interpreted this to mean the agenda must provide reasonably specific notice to the public, so that agenda items that merely say, for example, "Old Business" or "Reports" are inadequate.

 Public bodies generally can add additional items to the agenda by majority vote.
 However, they cannot take action on these items except in emergencies or in order to refer the matter elsewhere.
 School committees have slightly less discretion to add agenda items.

 Records of votes are available at the office of the public body within two weeks of the vote.
 Unofficial meeting minutes must be made available within 35 days of the meeting, or at the next scheduled meeting, whichever comes first.
-Minutes of most state agencies must also be electronically filed with the Secretary of State, and made available on the SOS website.
+Meeting minutes of most public bodies must also be electronically filed with the Secretary of State, and made available on the SOS website.